 How To Pay Membership Dues

-Membership dues can be paid in several ways: Cash; Check; Debit or Credit Card; PayPal; and Venmo.
-If paying by Debit or Credit Card, PayPal, or Venmo, you can select your membership type and pay through the convenient links below.
+Membership dues can be paid in several ways: Cash; Check; Debit or Credit Card; and PayPal.
+If paying by Debit or Credit Card, or PayPal, you can select your membership type and pay through the convenient links below.

 STL Brewminati Membership Fees